 Extra Magic Hours At The Theme Parks

-Disney World lodging guests (excluding guests at the independent hotels of Downtown Disney Resort Area, except for the Hilton) are invited to enter a designated park one hour earlier than the general public each day or to enjoy a designated theme park for up to three hours after it closes to the general public in the evening.
+Disney World lodging guests (excluding guests at the independent hotels of Downtown Disney Resort Area, except for the Hilton) are invited to enter a designated park one hour earlier than the general public each day or to enjoy a designated theme park for up to two hours after it closes to the general public in the evening.
 Disney guests are also offered specials on admission, including discount tickets to the water parks.
 These benefits are subject to change without notice.
 Early entry can be quite valuable if you know how to use it.
 It can also land you in gridlock.